My Favorite Homemade Salsa for Canning | Bold, Spicy, Simple

 Pantry play

 My sister and I loved to play house, and we did it most often in my moms pantry.
-We covered the concrete floor with layers of blankets and pillows, moved some kitchen items around so we had room on the shelves for our play items, and we’d hang there for hours, make believing and dreaming like little girls do.
+We covered the concrete floor with layers of blankets and pillows, moved some kitchen items around so we had room on the shelves for our play items, and we’d hang in this dark place we made cozy for hours, make believing and dreaming like little girls do.

 I remember laying on the ground looking up at all my moms canned goods.
-Applesauce, tomatoes for stew, canned jalapeños, peaches, and salsa.
-The quart jars of salsa were always the prettiest.
+Applesauce, pounds of tomatoes for stew, canned jalapeños, peaches, and salsa.
+Each of them a canning recipe she had used since before we were born.
+The quart jars of salsa were always the prettiest though.
 So many reds, greens, and yellows.
 It always felt safe and warm in that pantry.

 Full tutorial for canned salsa, plus some tips and tricks for the perfect batch! #canningsalsa #salsarecipe

 I know there can be a lot of apprehension around canning.
 The fear of botulism is something all new canners are concerned with, so let me help put your fears at ease.
-If you follow the instructions, boil for the time allotted, and stick to the correct amount of ingredients so the pH levels are where they need to be, you’ll be fine!
+If you follow the instructions, including processing time, and stick to the correct amount of ingredients so the pH levels are where they need to be, you’ll be fine!

 Canning is a way of preserving foods that most of our grandmas, and their grandmas before them used.
 It’s not complicated.
 It’s not hard.
 Actually, many have said, (including myself) that canning can be very therapeutic.
 So don’t fret, and don’t put off trying to can any longer.
 Once you do it you’ll be hooked!